Malong11-007/JS-interview-questions/angular.md

        <button (click)="handleClick()">Click me!</button>
        ```

     4. Two-way binding (`[( )]`): Two-way binding allows you to establish a two-way synchronization between a property in the component and an input control in the template.
 It combines property binding and event binding into a single syntax.
+Under the hood it uses @Input and @Output.
+We can create custom two-way binding as well using @Input property, @Outpu property**Change**
         ```html
         <input [(ngModel)]="name">
         ```